 One version is made by Data Plates Plus and are customizable in just about any way you can imagine.
 The business owner, Tony Sorrentino, also happens to be the proprietor of the SVT Cobra Mustang Club.
 He makes these plates for clubs, along with versions for Terminator, Bullitt, and other Mustang owners and has been doing so for many years.
 Another good guy to get in touch with is Jason Shepherd at Anchor Room.
 Among the myriad of items on his site, including boards for car shows, Jason also makes some real nice plates set up to whatever suits your tastes.
 As you can imagine, the possibilities really are endless!

 Another one I acquired, more for the collectability, is sold by the SVT Store.
-Members of the SVTOA probably know all about these, but I figured I would add a picture of one just to show something different (they are also aluminum, but the image below is a slightly edited proof).
+Members of the former SVTOA probably know about these, but I figured I would add a picture of one just to show something different (they are also aluminum, but the thumbnail image is a slightly edited proof).
 Like the others, these come as a set of two, and are shown with basic information on them including the SVTOA number, but can also be set up to your liking.
 Mine didn't get attached to the Cobra, rather, will be framed and mounted on the wall with some other SVT memorabilia.

 The aluminum fuel door was one of many unique parts from the Bullitt that fit perfectly on all '99 to '04 Mustangs.
 With a silver car, this is one accessory that just looks great and doesn't stand out too much.
 They've become so popular over the years that plenty of imitations have even popped up.
 Still, there is nothing like an original part, and that is definitely true here.
 Even better, you can toss the flimsy factory stamping while adding a solid piece with a touch of class.